 The Carlisle football team was, in both size and strength, a smaller team.
-The entire lineup contained only 12 members, none of whom exceeded 170 pounds.
-What they lacked in size or number, however, they made up for with speed, skill and an innovative playbook.
+The entire lineup consisted of only 12 members, none of whom weighed more than 170 pounds.
+What they lacked in size or number, however, they made up for with speed, skill, and an innovative playbook.

 Army played football like a steamroller.
 Their players were larger; there were more of them.
 Their coach, Ernest “Pot” Graves, liked to encourage his team to “carry the fight to the opponent and keep it there all afternoon.”

 The State of Florida similarly rewrote the trust law playbook with the state Supreme Court decision Phipps v.
 Palm Beach Trust Company, cementing the common law practice of trust decanting as a valid practice.
 However, decanting became a popular trust technique after a series of states began enacting decanting statutes.
-Decanting is a way in which a trustee can make a distribution of the assets in the trust from an old trust to a new, substantially similar trust.
+Decanting is a method by which a trustee can transfer assets from an existing trust to a new, substantially similar trust.

-This November, the State of Oklahoma will enact a decanting statute that will rewrite our state’s trust law playbook.
-The statute will allow trustees to refresh trusts that have drafting language that prevent the trustee from accomplishing the goal of the person who created it.
+In November 2021, the State of Oklahoma enacted a decanting statute that rewrote our state’s trust law playbook.
+The statute now allows trustees to refresh trusts that have drafting language that prevents the trustee from accomplishing the goal of the person who created it.
 Some trusts have lived past the era in which they were drafted and are burdened by a lack of modern drafting language.
-A trustee might need to sell real property, and the trust might not have a paragraph that allows the sale.
+A trustee may need to sell real property, but the trust may not have a provision that allows for the sale.
 The trust might contain tax language that has been rendered inefficient by a more recent tax law.

-Up until this point, if a trustee needed to change a trust that was irrevocable, they had to take the trust and the proposed changes to court.
+Before the law was enacted, if a trustee needed to change an irrevocable trust, they had to take the trust and the proposed changes to court.
 As of Nov.
-1, a trustee is no longer required to have a trust changed through court action; the trustee can make use of Oklahoma’s new decanting statute.
+1, 2021, a trustee is no longer required to change a trust through court action; instead, the trustee can utilize Oklahoma’s new decanting statute.

 Jim Thorpe once said of football, “You have to use a lot of creativity out there.”
-Oklahoma’s new decanting statute allows trustees to use a little creativity to benefit the beneficiaries they serve.
+Oklahoma’s new decanting statute allows trustees to exercise some creativity in the best interest of the beneficiaries they serve.

 EMILY CRAIN